-This section describes the different functional circuits used in the dc power supply.
+This section describes the different functional circuits used in the dc power supply models covered in this manual.
 First, the I/O external signals that connect to the Agilent power supply are described.
 Next, the overall block diagrams for the dc power supply are described in detail.

-The simplified block diagrams found in Chapter 6 show the major circuits on the dc power supply as well as the signals between circuits.
+The simplified block diagrams found in Chapter 6 show the major circuits of the dc power supply as well as the signals between circuits.
 They also show the reference designations of some of the components in the functional circuit.